Presidential adviser Paun: Digitalisation is the future of medicine

-Digitalisation is the future in medicine, and that means saving time and effort, presidential adviser Diana Paun said on Wednesday, according to AGERPRES.
+Digitalisation is the future in medicine, and that means saving time and effort, presidential adviser Diana Paun said on Wednesday.

 "Digitalisation is the future in medicine.
 There are so many innovative solutions that can improve health, be it access to innovative drugs, devices, new diagnostic methods, or organisational solutions.
 Look at the problem with the public health directorates: the fact that they were not digitised entailed an extraordinarily large human effort at the beginning of the pandemic, but digitisation saves us time, effort and can give us the ability to quickly access accurate data.
 An integrated information system, a platform that can be easily accessed and that can provide real-time concrete local data is a huge advantage and, in my opinion, that should be a priority," said Paun told the ThinkHealth Conference.